Introduction to a Connected Workplace

 The main benefits of the Connected Workplace are

 1. Departments can collaborate easily and efficiently as all requests are carried out on one, streamlined platform.

-2. All departments are connected to action items, and collaborate complete tasks together.
+2. All departments are connected to action items, and collaborate on complete tasks.
 Creating a hybrid working culture, where people can be productive from anywhere in the world.